Battling addiction and ready for treatment?

 - Stay with the victim until emergency help arrives

-Many states also have “Good Samaritan Laws,” which protect both the overdose victim and the person who reports the overdose from any kind of criminal charges.
+Many states also have “Good Samaritan Laws,” which protect the overdose victim and the person who reports the overdose from criminal charges.
 It is always best to report the overdose and stay with the victim until help arrives.

 The FDA has approved two types of naloxone nasal sprays—NARCAN® and KLOXXADO®—which can be acquired for free thanks to a federal grant that passed with the support of the FDA.